as791/DSP_LAB/README.md

 # DSP_LAB
-This is lab work for the coursework of Digital Signal Processing
+This is lab work for the course Digital Signal Processing